discopt/cmr/doc/ctu.md

 The corresponding function in the library is

-  - CMRcomplementRowColumn() carries out a row- or column-complement operation for a matrix.
+  - CMRctuComplementRowColumn() carries out a row- or column-complement operation for a matrix.

 and is defined in \ref ctu.h.